X

 Riparian Vegetation

-"Riparian corridor" refers to the unique plant communities that exist in areas near any natural body of water.
-Riparian corridors are important indicators of river health because of the correlation that different types of vegetation have with different river conditions.
-River corridors create a unique habitat for plants and animals due to different conditions such as increased water availability and biodiversity.
-Team members have focused their research on riparian vegetation along the Dolores at the Big Gypsum Valley study site.
+The term "Riparian corridor" refers to the unique plant communities that exist in areas near any natural body of water.
+Riparian corridors are important indicators of river health because native riparian plants (e.g. cottonwoods, willows, etc.) are intimately adapted to river flow and sediment conditions.
+River corridors create a unique habitat for plants and animals due to the increased availability of water, which leads to an increase in biodiversity.
+In the past, team members focused much of their research on riparian vegetation along the Dolores at the Big Gypsum Valley study site.

-Changes in vegetation density and composition on river banks and bars can lead to simplification of the channel and floodplain.
+Changes in vegetation density and composition on riverbanks and bars can lead to simplification of the channel and floodplain, which in turn have major impacts on fish and wildlife.
 Monitoring vegetation change over time can help us learn what flow dynamics trigger vegetation expansion, what kinds of flow patterns might lead to vegetation decrease, and how drought years impact vegetation density on banks and bars.

 Water flows through green vegetation surrounded by red cliffs and a blue sky.